MicrosoftDocs/power-platform/power-platform/developer/unified-experience/copy-to-ode.md

 1. Online development environment (target)

 > [!IMPORTANT]
-> Ensure that both source and target are in the same geographic region.
+> Ensure that both source and target are provisioned in the same geographic region.
 (Provisioning is now available in all regions).

 ## Step by step instructions